jriecken/shorty/DEPLOYMENT.md

 ## Running the application server

-Extract the `shorty-X.X.tgz` file to a location on your server.
+Extract the `shorty-1.0.tgz` file to a location on your server.

-You can then run the application with: (replace port/mongo url/short domain/node id/pidfile as appropriate)
+You can then run the application with: (replace port/Mongo url/short domain/node id/pidfile as appropriate)

-    $ ./bin/shorty -mem 256 -J-server -Dhttp.port=8080 \
+    $ nohup ./bin/shorty -mem 256 -J-server -Dhttp.port=8080 \
         -Dmongodb.url=mongodb://localhost:27017/shorty \
         -Dapplication.shortDomain=http://shorty.example.com \
         -Dapplication.nodeId=1 \
-        -Dpidfile.path=/path/to/shorty-1.pid
+        -Dpidfile.path=/path/to/shorty-1.pid >&/dev/null &

 To stop the application:

-    $ kill `cat /var/run/shorty.pid`
+    $ kill `cat /path/to/shorty-1.pid`

 For more startup options, see the [Play Production Configuration](http://www.playframework.com/documentation/2.2.x/ProductionConfiguration) page.

-## Runing the application behind Nginx
+## Running the application behind Nginx

-It is recommended that you run the application behind a front-end HTTP server.
-This way you can run several load-balanced instances of the application if you want to (or run multiple separate apps)
+Shorty can easily run in a load-balanced environment with multiple application server instances.

+If you run multiple instances, ensure that the `application.nodeId` configuration value is different on each node.

-Example Nginx config load balancing 3 instances (running on `8080`, `8081`, `8082`):
+Example Nginx config for load balancing 3 instances (running on `8080`, `8081`, `8082`):

 In `/etc/nginx/sites-available/shorty`